Priyansh-Jajoo/Priyansh-Jajoo/README.md

 - Focused on data cleaning pipelines and statistical correlation analysis.
 - [🔗 View on GitHub](https://github.com/Priyansh-Jajoo/Alzheimer-s-disease-aging-analysis)

-**(Note: I removed the "Coal Terminal" project.
-It is too "Business BI".
-Keep it in your repo list, but do not highlight it here).**

 🎓 **Education**
 - **M.S.
 Data Analytics** | Clark University (GPA: 3.85/4.0)
 - **B.E.
 Electronics & Communication** | Specialization in Signal Processing.